matsumonkie/ns_observers/README.md

 Pretty simple isn't it ?

-NSObservers will execute the call function of the concern observers.
+NSObservers will execute the call function for the concerned observers.
 Namespaces, actions and observers are configured in a yaml file.

 For example :